valyrian24052/Gyan-Setu/README.md

 ## License

-This project is licensed under the MIT License.
-For details, see the [LICENSE](./LICENSE) file in this repository.
+This project is licensed under the [MIT License](./LICENSE).

+Copyright (c) 2025 UVU-AI-Innovate

+The MIT License is a permissive license that allows you to:
+- Use the software for commercial purposes
+- Modify the software
+- Distribute the software
+- Use and modify the software privately

+Under the condition that the original copyright and license notice are included in any copy of the software/source.

+The software is provided "as is", without warranty of any kind.